SleepyEngi/NDPTools/Readme.txt

 NDPTools: Scene clean up tools
 Author: NDP
-Version: 1.0.1
+Version: 1.0.2
+Blender 4.2+
-YYYY-MM-DD: 2024-10-06
+YYYY-MM-DD: 2025-10-14
 =========================================================================================================
-Download instructions
+Manual Download instructions
 1. You can find the latest version of this addon at https://github.com/SleepyEngi/NDPTools
 2. Go to the green "<> Code" button
 3. Click "Download ZIP"
 =========================================================================================================
-Installation instructions
+Manual Installation instructions
-1. On blender, go to Edit -> Preferences -> Add-ons
+1. On blender, go to Edit -> Preferences -> Add-ons.
-2. Click on "Install" on the top right corner
+2. Click the down arrow on the top right corner and select "Install from disk".
-3. Select the .zip file "ndptools-master.zip" that contains the addon
+3. Select the .zip file "ndptools-master.zip" that contains the addon.
-4. Enable the addon by clicking on the checkmark on the addon that has appeared
+4. Make sure the addon is enabled with the checkmark on the left side of the title.
 =========================================================================================================
 **Features**